 About Vitamin E

-Vitamin E, being an antioxidant neutralizes the free radicals by donating the missing electrons to keep them stable.
-It can be used in two different forms, as capsules or the oil.
-Vitamin E capsule is meant for internal use while the oil is used externally.
+Being an antioxidant, Vitamin E neutralizes the free radicals by donating the missing electrons to keep them stable.
+It can be used in two different forms, as capsules or oil.

-After Vitamin E is obtained, it is not put directly into the bottles.
-It is too greasy and viscous and cannot be used as it is.
-It may have some odor too.
-Ingredients such as olive oil, coconut oil and/or sunflower oil are added into the vitamin E oil to make the right viscosity for human use.
+Therefore, ingredients such as olive oil, coconut oil, and/or sunflower oil are added to the vitamin E oil to make the right viscosity for human use.

 How Does It Work?